atoy40/kapton/README.md

 # Kapton

-A way of using GraphQL (through Apollo Client) in your Polymer elements.
+A way of using GraphQL (through Apollo Client) in your Polymer 2.0 elements through class mixins.

 Kapton is also the name of a polymer used on the Apollo Lunar Module.